-Recognizing the importance artistic immersion has on learning, New Rochelle High School goes above and beyond providing traditional art education programming to its diverse student body.
+Recognizing the importance that artistic immersion has on learning, New Rochelle High School goes above and beyond providing traditional art education programming to its diverse student body.
 The school’s expansive arts program integrates visual art, music, dance and theater arts into its curricula, and gives students the option to major in the arts through its Performing and Visual Arts Education Program (PAVE).
-The faculty at the school is made up of exhibiting artists, professional dancers and recording musicians, who provide hands on mentoring to students in a state of the art arts wing, which houses a dance studio, music rooms, art and sculpture classrooms and a computer graphics lab.
+The faculty at the school is made up of exhibiting artists, professional dancers and recording musicians, who provide hands on mentoring to students in a state-of-the-art facility, which houses a dance studio, music rooms, art and sculpture classrooms and a computer graphics lab.
 Students utilize the aforementioned infrastructure and guidance to build a multidisciplinary aesthetic vocabulary and portfolio that prepares them for studying the arts in college and beyond.
 In addition to being immersed in ample art making facilities and mentored by teachers who are also working in various art fields, the school has its own museum and cultural center on its campus, called The Museum of Arts & Culture.
 It is the only Regents-chartered museum inside of a school in the state of New York.

 The Museum of Arts & Culture gives student artists the opportunity to experience how art is contextualized and displayed from an institutional standpoint.
-The museum also provides a unique chance for young emerging artists to encounter a spectrum of contemporary art practices, by exhibiting the work of established professional artists who also serve as artists-in-residence at the school.
-New York City-based artist Susan Luss, was recently the artist-in-residence at New Rochelle High School, and became a mentor to students in the PAVE program.
+The museum also provides a unique chance for young emerging artists to encounter a spectrum of contemporary art practices by exhibiting the work of established professional artists who also serve as artists-in-residence at the school.
+New York City-based artist, Susan Luss, was recently the artist-in-residence at New Rochelle High School and became a mentor to students in the PAVE program.
 On January 18, 2020, Luss’ solo show today, I am . . . opened to the public, featuring a site specific light-based painting and installation of found object assemblages, works on paper (from her paper light series) and dyed canvas grid paintings.
 Also on view with today, I am… are three student-led collaborative exhibitions that were inspired by participatory art activities, inquiry based explorations and classroom discussions.

 Luss’ art involves the harnessing of natural light sources, architectural grids and found materials, in order to create fluctuating installations that refract, reflect and extend spatial and environmental conditions.
 When I met Susan at her exhibition, we spoke a lot about the different ways her art embodies everyday life.
 Luss’ work isn’t a ‘one-size fits all’ blueprint.
 It changes, transforms and adapts to the environment that surrounds it.
 For example, her unstretched canvas grid paintings can be displayed as traditional paintings, ritually wrapped up as a bundle, worn as a cloak or installed outdoors where the wind’s force gives it a performative context.
 Luss’ relationship to her materials and the space that they are made and exhibited in represents her own experiential development as an artist.